 - Quantitative Results/Indicators of Success

 The DREAM Initiative will measure success in a variety of different ways.
 The students will be evaluated regularly on leading indicators of success: support, empowerment, boundaries and expectations, constructive use of time, commitment to learning, positive values, social competencies, and positive identity.
 Additionally, the students will be evaluated based on their GRIT score, which is the measurable ability to focus on long-term goals and overcome obstacles along the way.
 Research indicates that “GRIT” is a better predictor of success in school and careers than IQ.
-(Duckworth, Quinn et. al. 2012) All student evaluations will occur monthly and quarterly.
+(Duckworth, Quinn et. al. 2012).

 It is our hope that the leading indicators will provide warning signs, allowing for a proactive approach to improvement before problems occur.
 Those indicators we hope to prevent are: poor attendance, lack of activity and program participation, missed mentor meetings, disciplinary problems, incarceration, decline in GPA, failure to meet graduation requirements, and dropping out.